MIC-DKFZ/TractSeg/Readme.md

 # TractSeg

-Tools for fast and accurate white matter bundle segmentation.
+Tool for fast and accurate white matter bundle segmentation.

 More documentation will follow soon.